substrate-developer-hub/substrate-contracts-workshop/2/creating-the-erc20-template.md

 cargo contract new erc20
 ```

-Again, we will replace the `src/lib.rs` file content with the template provided on this page.
+Again, we will replace the `lib.rs` file content with the template provided on this page.

 You will notice that the template for the ERC20 token is VERY similar to the Incrementer contract.
 (Coincidence? ¯\\_(ツ)_/¯)